Yoav221/Activity-Recognition/README.md

 Here we try to recognize an activity of size 10x10 that happens in a 10 frames window.
 You can change it to your need in the const.py module and adjust the Network's parameters.

 In order to detect the activity in a given video, we need to split the whole video to small samples, and the model will make a prediction on each sample.
-This way we get the location (coordinates of - frame, width and height) of the activity in the video (e.g - frame 15, width 50, and height 100).
+This way we get the location (coordinates of - frame, width and height) of the activity in the video (I.e. - [frame, width, height]).

 Instructions: